LeeMajiors/LeeMajiors/README.md

 <h1 align="left">Hi 👋🏿, I'm Emir Yunusa K. </h1>
-<h4 align="left">I'm a passionate Senior Product Designer with a strong commitment to delving deep into programming and technology to gain a comprehensive understanding.
+<h4 align="left">I'm a passionate Product Softwear Engineer with a strong commitment to delving deep into programming and technology to gain a comprehensive understanding.

 <br><br>My enthusiasm leads me to continuously explore new technologies and leverage them to solve real-world challenges.
 I actively engage in guiding and mentoring fellow newcomers.